JuliaSparse/Pardiso.jl/README.md

 ### PARDISO from [panua.ch](https://panua.ch) ("PanuaPardiso", formerly "ProjectPardiso")

 * Unzip the download file `panua-pardiso-yyyymmdd-os.zip` to some folder and set the environment variable `JULIA_PARDISO` to the `lib` subdirectory of this folder.
 For example, create an entry `ENV["JULIA_PARDISO"] = "/Users/Someone/panua-pardiso-yyyymmdd-os/lib"` in `.julia/config/startup.jl`.
-If you have a valid license for the predecessor from pardiso-project.org, put the PARDISO library to a subdirectory denoted by `ENV["JULIA_PARDISO"]`, evenutally rename it to `libpardiso.so`.
+If you have a valid license for the predecessor from pardiso-project.org, put the PARDISO library to a subdirectory denoted by `ENV["JULIA_PARDISO"]` and evenutally rename it to `libpardiso.so`.
-* Perform the platform specific steps below
+* Perform the platform specific steps described below
 * Run `Pkg.build("Pardiso", verbose=true)`
 * Eventually, run `Pardiso.show_build_log()` to see the build log for additional information.